Top Dog featured in Portland Business Journal

 Family-run canine cooking operation is a howling success

 By John Chandler – Contributing writer

-Visitors to Portland Pet Food Company’s offices, snugly situated beneath the Hawthorne Bridge, are advised to have dog photos at the ready.
+Visitors to Portland Pet Food Company’s offices, situated beneath the Hawthorne Bridge, are advised to have dog photos at the ready.
 In every phase of the operational tour, phones materialize out of thin air so employees can coo over pet pics of playful pups.

 Founder Katie McCarron is among those surveying the digital pack, which likely includes her own dogs Tuxedo, Hopkin, and the poodle that started it all, Rosie.